Constraint Learning for Control Tasks with Limited Duration Barrier Functions: Related Work

 \section{Related Work}

-Finding feasible control constraints that can be translated to a set of state constraints has been of particular interest both in the controls and machine learning communities.
-Early work includes the study of artificial potential functions in the context of obstacle avoidance, and the construction of so-called navigation functions was studied in \cite{rimon1992exact}.
-Alternatively, if there exists a control Lyapunov function \cite{sontag1989universal}, one can stabilize the agent while keeping it inside a level set of the function.
-Control Lyapunov functions can be learned through demonstrations \cite{khansari2014learning}, for example, and Lyapunov stability was also used in the safe reinforcement learning (see \cite{berkenkamp2017safe,chow2018lyapunov,richards2018lyapunov} for example).
-As inverse optimality \cite{freeman1996inverse} dictates that finding a stabilizing policy is equivalent to finding an optimal policy in terms of some cost function, these approaches can also be viewed as optimization-based techniques.
+Finding feasible control constraints that translate to state constraints has been of particular interest both in the controls and machine learning communities.
+Early work includes the construction of navigation functions in terms of obstacle avoidance \cite{rimon1992exact}.
+Alternatively, existence of a control Lyapunov function (CLF) \cite{sontag1989universal} enables stabilization of the system, and CLFs may be learned through demonstrations \cite{khansari2014learning}.
+As inverse optimality \cite{freeman1996inverse} dictates that a stabilizing policy is equivalent to an optimal policy in terms of some cost function, these approaches may be viewed as optimization-based techniques.

-On the other hand, control barrier functions (CBFs) \cite{xu2015robustness,wieland2007constructive,glotfelter2017nonsmooth,wang2017safety,ames2017control,2017dcbf,notomista2018persistification,notomista2018constraint,ohnishi2018safety,ohnishi2018continuous} were proposed to guarantee that an agent remains in a certain region of the state space (i.e., forward invariance \cite{khalil1996noninear}) by using a locally accurate model of the agent dynamics (i.e., a model that accurately predicts a time derivative of the state at the {\em current} state and control input).
-When the system is linearizable and has a high relative degree, an exponential control barrier function \cite{nguyen2016exponential} was proposed and was applied to control of quadrotors \cite{wang2017safequad}.
-When a Lyapunov function is available, the work \cite{wang2018permissive} proposed a sum-of-squares approach to compute a valid barrier function.
-The idea of constraints-driven controls is in stark contrast to solving the task-specific problem that basically aims at singling out one optimal trajectory.
-However, although there exist converse theorems for safety and barrier functions which claim that a forward invariant set has a barrier function under certain conditions \cite{ratschan2018converse,wisniewski2016converse,ames2017control}, finding such a set without assuming stability of the system is difficult in general (see \cite{xu2015robustness} for the conditions that a candidate barrier function can be a valid one).
+On the other hand, control barrier functions (CBFs) \cite{xu2015robustness,wieland2007constructive,ames2017control,glotfelter2017nonsmooth,ohnishi2018safety,ohnishi2018continuous} were proposed to guarantee forward invariance \cite{khalil1996noninear} of a certain region of the state space.
+The idea of constraints-driven controls is in stark contrast to finding one optimal trajectory to some specific task.
+However, although there exist converse theorems which claim that a forward invariant set has a barrier function under certain conditions \cite{ratschan2018converse,wisniewski2016converse,ames2017control}, finding such a set without assuming stability of the system (e.g. \cite{wang2018permissive}) is difficult in general.